ZjWeb200/TwitterProcessor/README.md

 I used Python packages kafka and tweepy to stream twitter data to Kafka.
 The code is pretty neat and straightforward.

 ## Positive/Negative word monitor with Kafka and Spark
 I gathered certain amount of data in Kafka, and sent them to Spark.
 I'm trying to monitor the positive/negative feelings of the users based on their tweets.
-I used pyspark Python library to process data in Spark read from Kafka.
+I used pyspark Python library to process data in Spark read from Kafka every 1 sec (i.e. 1 sec mini batch).
 After getting the tweets into Spark, I extracted all the positive/negative words from them. flatMap and reduceByKey are used during the data processing.
 Finally, I used matplotlib library to plot feelings of users.
 The codes are included in the Kafka folder.
 One of the final plots is shown below: <br/>
 ![feelings](https://github.com/ZjWeb200/TwitterProcessor/blob/master/feelingAnalysis.png)

 ## Real-time processor with Spark for popular Twitter hashtags